Ernestover/Ernestover/README.md

 ### Welcome to my profile

+My name is Ernest, and I am a Louisiana Tech taught Computer Scientist interested in embedded systems!

 - I'm currently working on my man in a box simulation and fixing my website's appearance on mobile devices
 - I'm currently learning what embedded systems are and how they work
 - Something about me is I try to learn something new everyday